crossfidev/Plexus-Pool/docs/developer/flextesa.rst

    it is much more functional/composable and does not rely on ``@[<2,3>@{crazy}@ @<acronym>EDSLs@n@]``).
--  Many standard modules are taken from Jane St Base (already a dependency of Tezos): List, String, Option, Int, Float.
+-  Many standard modules are taken from Jane St Base (already a dependency of mineplex): List, String, Option, Int, Float.
 -  Error monad uses *more typed* errors (polymorphic variants), cf. module ``Asynchronous_result`` (and note that ``bind`` also calls ``Lwt_unix.auto_yield 0.005 ()``).